MURRAY PARK SCHOOL ADMISSION ARRANGEMENTS NEW YEAR 7 2025-26 & 2024-25 AND IN-YEAR TRANSFER 2023-24

 If the number of applications exceeds the number of places then the following criteria will apply, in order of importance:

-A ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order 67.
+In line with 2021 School Admission Code, a ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order 67.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989) or (c) in state care outside of England and have ceased being in state care as a result of being adopted, also received the same highest priority for admission into a school in England.

 - Those living in the defined “normal catchment” area (map available)